Target Letter vs Indictment in Criminal Investigations for Government Contractors

 Theodore P. Watson, Esq.
-If you are a federal government contractor or individual facing potential federal criminal charges in a case involving federal contracts, you may have already received a target letter from the DOJ’s office, or some other federal law enforcement office.
+If you are a federal government contractor or individual facing potential federal criminal charges in a case involving federal contracts, you may have already received a target letter from the DOJ’s office or some other federal law enforcement offices.
 This is to be taken seriously and you should not waste time hiring a criminal defense attorney that has experience in federal procurement law.
 In other situations, you may receive a notice of indictment.
 What is the difference between a target letter vs. an indictment?
 The general answer is that one is more of a formal notice of charges against you.

 What is a target letter?

 A target letter issued to a government employee, contractor or some other defendant in a government procurement fraud investigation is more the method where the federal government informs you that the government believes that you have committed a crime.
 Some people may receive a target letter in the mail, or it may arrive at your office or home after federal investigators have tried to contact you.

 Simply because federal contractors receive a target letter does not mean that you are charged or guilty of a crime.
 In some situations, the government later may drop its focus on you or your company.
 When you receive a target letter, it can be a strong sign that criminal charges may be coming in the near future.
 The target letter makes potential defendants aware of likely criminal charges in the future.